As much as I wish there was a sure-fire, fool-proof way to avoid all clutter for good… there’s not!

 - Bins of baby clothing… JUST IN CASE you have another baby (of the same gender at the same time of the year).

-We ALL have a little of this “just in case I might need it someday” clutter; however, the problem arises when we make too many excuses for items we should be purging.
+We ALL have a little of this “what-if-i-need-it-someday” clutter; however, the problem arises when we make too many excuses for items we should be purging.

 WHAT to do INSTEAD:

 Save a favorite outfit or two in the different sizes and purge everything else.
+Then put those few items in a bag or box NOT in your closet.
 You know as well as I do that IF you ever do lose or gain weight, you can find a bargain on clothing that’s more in style at that point in time.

 Purge the appliances — IF you ever get your cottage, you can shop thrift stores for more.